 For manuscript submissions of ARTICLES, we offer these guidelines:

 - Send your manuscript in electronic form and/or paper form.
 (If you query the editor first, you can send the article as an e-mail attachment.
 But we will not open uninvited attachments, so please query first.
-We prefer Word or .pdf files.)
+We prefer Word or .pdf files named to reflect the contents of your submission.)

 - Please prepare a title page with your working title for the article, author's name and contact information (USPS mailing address, e-mail address, phone number), a brief biographical note, and a paragraph abstract of the article, including preferred documentation style, if any.
 The "formula" for a "bio note" usually is name + professional info (occupation, education, publications) + a bit of personal info (hometown, place of residence, important roles, work, or personal connections).